 Renovation and Construction

 During the design phase of all renovation or construction activities, Project Managers shall submit a copy of the Asbestos Request Form to Environmental Health and Safety.
 Environmental Health and Safety shall evaluate materials which will be disturbed during the renovation to identify all suspect asbestos-containing materials involved.

 Convey the entire renovation scope to ensure a licensed asbestos inspector can properly determine the abatement scope.
-If feasible furnish the demolition drawings to properly convey surfaces that will be impacted by the renovation (e.g., walls, floors, ceilings, duct work, pipes, air handlers, chillers, fume hoods, roofs, facades, windows)
+If feasible, then furnish the demolition drawings to properly convey surfaces that will be impacted by the renovation (e.g., walls, floors, ceilings, duct work, pipes, air handlers, chillers, fume hoods, roofs, facades, windows)

-If it is determined that asbestos removal is required for the project to proceed, Environmental Health and Safety shall make arrangements for the following:
+If it is determined that asbestos removal is required for the project to proceed, then Environmental Health and Safety shall arrange for the following: